 4050 YONGE STREET

-Located in Toronto’s “Hoggs Hollow” district, at the northwest corner of Yonge Street and Wilson Avenue, is a new mixed-use complex, integrating office condominiums with a four-star hotel.
-Specifically the site; a former commuter parking lot, is dripping in nature, with mature hardwood forests on its northern and western edges, including a small, active run-off creek.
-Northwest of the site can be found the manicured grounds of the Don Valley Golf Course, an equally natural, beautiful landscape.
+Located in Toronto’s “Hoggs Hollow” district, at the northwest corner of Yonge Street and Wilson Avenue, is a new mixed-use complex, amalgamating office condominiums with a four-star hotel.
+The site, a former commuter parking lot, is bordered by a natural landscape of hardwood forests on its northern and western edges that includes a small, active run-off creek.
+The pristine, manicured grounds of the Don Valley Golf Course are located to the northwest.

-The concept for this mixed-use project was twofold: to clearly articulate all of the building’s separate programmatic parts (office condominiums, hotel, retail and entrances) and to express the building in an architectural language inspired by nature.
+The concept for this mixed-use project was twofold: to clearly articulate the building’s distinct programmatic parts (office condominiums, hotel, retail space and entrances) and to express the building with a nature-inspired architectural language.

-As such, the facade of the nine-storey hotel was configured with vertical, bent bands made from silver prefinished metal (spandrel panels) and fritted glass, that are a nod to the verticality of the surrounding trees.
-To carry this concept further, maple trees have been planted on the rooftop terraces at the hotel’s outer edge, capping the building with foliage year-round.
+As such, the facade of the nine-storey hotel was configured with vertical, bent bands of silver pre-finished metal (spandrel panels) and fritted glass, that are a nod to the verticality of the surrounding trees.
+To carry this concept further, maple trees have been planted on the rooftop terraces of the hotel’s outer edge, capping the building with foliage year-round.

-To clearly demarcate the hotel’s main entrance, a large vertical sign has been added to the facade (hotel operator to be determined) along with a horizontal two-storey window cut from the hotel’s vertical tree-like texture.
+To clearly demarcate the hotel’s main entrance, a large vertical sign has been added to the facade (hotel operator to be determined) along with a horizontal two-storey window cut out of the hotel’s vertical tree-like texture.

-East of the hotel, the seven-storey office condominium facade is expressed with vertical maple wood battens set between the glass, starting at chair rail height and running below the slab, to control solar glare, on every floor.
-Contrasting with the hotel, the office building has a horizontality to its facades, readily distinguishing it from the hotel adjacent.
+East of the hotel, the seven-storey office condominium facade is made up of vertical maple wood battens, which are set between the glass of its curtain wall, starting at chair rail height and running below the slab, to control solar glare.
+In contrast to the hotel, the office building has a subtle horizontality to its facades, readily distinguishing it from the adjacent hotel.

-On its east facade, a vertical glass tower composed entirely of vertical maple wood battens set between the glass, signals the entrance to the office condominiums and the below grade TTC entrance.
+Directly alongside Yonge Street, on the office condominium east facade, is a vertical glass tower composed of vertical maple wood battens, which are set between the glass of the curtain wall, signaling the entrance to the office condominiums and the TTC.

-Horizontally separating the hotel and office programs from the street level retail is an organically shaped canopy, whose outer edges bend up, like a curled leaf.
-Cladding its underside is tongue and groove composite wood decking, giving this sheltered pedestrian space an unusually warm, natural feeling.
+Horizontally separating the hotel and office programs from the street level retail space is an organically shaped canopy, whose outer edges bend up, like a curled leaf.
+Its underside, clad in tongue and groove composite wood decking, gives this sheltered pedestrian space an unusually warm, natural feeling, directly connecting it to this natural site.

 LOCATION: Toronto, Ontario